Karine Jean-Pierre named as first Black White House press secretary

 The 44-year-old Jean-Pierre, who has a daughter with her partner, a CNN journalist, has already taken to the famed podium in the White House’s James S. Brady Press Briefing Room as Psaki’s number two.

-From May she’ll take center stage at the daily White House press conference, which is broadcast live and highly scrutinized.
+From May she’ll take centre stage at the daily White House press conference, which is broadcast live and highly scrutinised.

 Before her, only one other Black woman, Judy Smith, had been deputy White House press secretary, during George H.W.
 Bush’s presidency in 1991.